The PHD2 main window is designed for ease of use and clarity.

 star status fields are two text fields showing the latest RA and Dec

 guide commands.
-These show the size of the guide pulse, the
+These show the size of the guide pulse, the guide

 The arrows follow the usual compass conventions: Dec up/down